 Nash equilibrium owes its name to American Economist John Nash (1928-2015).
 In 1994, Nash got the Nobel Prize in Economics for his contribution to game theory.
 He also got the prestigious Abel Prize for Mathematics.

 Nash’s concept is regarded as among the most crucial concept of game theory.
-And, the primary reason for this is its wide applicability across a range of disciplines, be it social sciences, economics, and more.
+And the primary reason for this is its wide applicability across various disciplines, be it social sciences, economics, and more.

 Following are some of the applications of Nash equilibrium: